A Six Shootin' Romance

-A Six Shootin' Romance is a 1926 American silent Western film directed by Clifford Smith and starring Jack Hoxie, Olive Hasbrouck and William Steele.
+A Six Shootin' Romance is a lost 1926 American silent Western film directed by Clifford Smith and starring Jack Hoxie, Olive Hasbrouck and William Steele.

 Plot

 "Lightning" Jack (Jack Hoxie) is joint heir to a ranch with eastern society girl Donaldeen Travis (Olive Hasbrouck).

 Although neighboring rancher Currier King (William Steele) is already married, he is attracted to Donaldeen and begins to court her.
 When Donaldeen learns Currier is married, she spurns his advances.
 Angered, Currier abducts Donaldeen.

 Jack rallies his men to rescue Donaldeen from Currier, and Donaldeen finds that she is in love with Jack.